rkapr/UMAMI/new_results/Readme.md

 ?
-Do correction for sequencing depth, sequence length?
+Do correction for differences in sequencing depth, sequence length?

 Grain data ERP004505